 - Dried New Mexico Chile: Dried New Mexico chiles have a fruity, earthy flavor.
 They are considered medium to hot.
 They tend to be a bit acidic, which is why this recipe doesn't use very many.
 However, in moderation they add a great taste to the sauce.
 I have found these at Sam’s Club, Walmart, Latin American supermarkets, and online.

-- Dried Chile de Arbol: Chiles de arbol are dried small, thin red peppers and are very spicy.
+- Dried Chile de Arbol: Dried chiles de arbol are small, thin red peppers with a fiery heat.
 They have a smoky, nutty flavor and only a few of them will add lots of heat to any sauce.
 Find them in many grocery stores, Latin American grocery stores, and online.

 - Oregano: Oregano is also a powerful spice, but again, a little adds just the right touch of flavor.

-- Chicken Broth: Chicken broth adds extra flavor and is better than just using plain water when blending the sauce.
+- Broth: Pork or chicken broth adds extra flavor and is better than just using plain water when blending the sauce.
 If you are doing Whole30, just be sure to use a compatible broth.

 How to Make Chile Colorado Pork

-- Next, drain the chiles and place them in a blender or food processor.
-Add and blend with the following ingredients:
+3. Make the Red Chile Sauce: Drain the chiles and place them in a blender or food processor along with the spices and broth.
+Blend until smooth.

-- Heat 1 ½ tablespoons of oil in a small Dutch oven or pot over medium heat.
+Heat oil in a small Dutch oven or pot over medium heat.
 Pour the sauce in the pot and bring to a boil.
+Taste and add more salt if needed.

 How to Serve

-If you are on Whole30, serve this inside of a baked potato, beside some roasted vegetables, or with some Instant Pot Garlic Mashed Potatoes.
+- For Whole30: If you are on Whole30, serve this inside of a baked potato, beside some roasted vegetables, or with some Instant Pot Garlic Mashed Potatoes

 Storing and Reheating

-Store in an air-tight container in the refrigerator for up to 4 days.
-Also, freeze it for up to 4 months.
+Store in an air-tight container in the refrigerator for up to 4 days or freeze for up to 4 months.

 To reheat the pork red chile, pour in a small pot over medium heat and cook until warm.
 You can also microwave it in a microwaveable safe bowl until heated through.